 In November, the Canada Foundation for Innovation launched a series of exposés celebrating 20 years of science innovation in Canada.
-‘Research builds my communities,’ officially in 2017, profiles Canadian researchers who’ve made significant contributions to Canadian science and innovation under CFI support.
+‘Research builds my communities’ profiles Canadian researchers who have made significant contributions to Canadian science and innovation under CFI support.

-CFI is OTN’s principal funding agency under which the global tracking infrastructure and core personnel are supported.
+CFI is OTN’s principal funding agency under which the global tracking infrastructure and personnel are supported.